mpoyd/90DaysOfDevOps/Days/day05.md

 ## Testing:

-Once we've built it we're going to run some tests on it now the development team usually writes the test you may have some input in what tests get written but we need to run those tests and the testing is a way for us to try and minimise introducing problems out into production, it doesn't guarantee that but we want to get as close to a guarantee as we can that were one not introducing new bugs and two not breaking things that used to work
+Once we've built it we're going to run some tests on it, now the development team usually writes the test but you may have some input in what tests get written.
+We need to run those tests as a way for us to try and minimise introducing problems out into production, testing doesn't guarantee that, but we want to get as close to a guarantee as we can that we're not introducing new bugs, and that we're not breaking things that used to work.

 ## Release:

 Once those tests pass we're going to do the release process and depending again on what type of application you're working on this may be a non-step.
-You know the code may just live in the GitHub repo or the git repository or wherever it lives but it may be the process of taking your compiled code or the docker image that you've built and putting it into a registry or a repository where it's accessible by your production servers for the deployment process
+The code may just live in the GitHub repo or the git repository or wherever it lives but it may be the process of taking your compiled code or the docker image that you've built and putting it into a registry or a repository where it's accessible by your production servers for the deployment process

 ## Deploy:

-which is the thing that we do next because deployment is like the end game of this whole thing because deployments when we put the code into production and it's not until we do that that our business actually realizes the value from all the time effort and hard work that you and the software engineering team have put into this product up to this point.
+Deployement is the next step, and the end game of this whole thing.
+We put the code into production, and it's not until this point that our business actually realizes the value from all the time effort and hard work that you and the software engineering team have put into this product up to this point.

 ## Operate:

-Once it's deployed we are going to operate it and operate it may involve something like you start getting calls from your customers that they're all annoyed that the site's running slow or their application is running slow right so you need to figure out why that is and then possibly build auto-scaling you know to handle increase the number of servers available during peak periods and decrease the number of servers during off-peak periods either way that's all operational type metrics, another operational thing that you do is include like a feedback loop from production back to your ops team letting you know about key events that happened in production such as a deployment back one step on the deployment thing this may or may not get automated depending on your environment the goal is to always automate it when possible there are some environments where you possibly need to do a few steps before you're ready to do that but ideally you want to deploy automatically as part of your automation process but if you're doing that it might be a good idea to include in your operational steps some type of notification so that your ops team knows that a deployment has happened
+Once it's deployed we are going to operate it, and operating it may involve something like, you start getting calls from your customers that they're all annoyed that the site's running slow or their application is running slow, so you need to figure out why that is and then possibly build auto-scaling you know to handle increase the number of servers available during peak periods and decrease the number of servers during off-peak periods, either way that's all operational type metrics, another operational thing that you do is include a feedback loop from production back to your ops team letting you know about key events that happened in production such as a deployment, this may or may not get automated depending on your environment the goal is to always automate it when possible there are some environments where you possibly need to do a few steps before you're ready to do that but ideally you want to deploy automatically as part of your automation process but if you're doing that it might be a good idea to include in your operational steps some type of notification so that your ops team knows that a deployment has happened

 ## Monitor:

-All of the above parts lead to the final step because you need to have monitoring, especially around operational issues auto-scaling troubleshooting like you don't know there's a problem if you don't have monitoring in place to tell you that there's a problem so some of the things you might build monitoring for are memory utilization CPU utilization disk space, api endpoint,  response time,  how quickly that endpoint is responding and a big part of that as well is logs.
+All of the above parts lead to the final step: monitoring.
+It is especially needed for operational issues, auto-scaling and troubleshooting.
+You simply don't know if there's a problem when you don't have monitoring in place to tell you that there's a problem.
+Some of the things you might build monitoring for are memory utilization CPU utilization disk space, api endpoint,  response time,  how quickly that endpoint is responding and a big part of that as well is logs.
 Logs give developers the ability to see what is happening without having to access production systems.

 ## Rince & Repeat: